dev641/DSA/Arrays/SecondLargestElementInArrays/README.md

 # Second Largest

-> Given an array arr, return the second largest element from an array.
-If the second largest element doesn't exist then return -1.
+> Given an array `arr`, return the second largest element from an array.
+If the second largest element doesn't exist then return `-1`.

 ###### Note: The second largest element should not be equal to the first largest.